We have pledged our commitment to ensuring that Modern Slavery of any kind is not tolerated within our operations and supply chain.

 - Individuals whose salary is paid into a bank account that is not in their own name

-- Reviewing and updating our agreements and contracts with suppliers ensuring that they are also committed to the abolishment of slavery and trafficking by ensuring compliance in their own business and subsequent supply chain
+- We regularly review and update our agreements and contracts with suppliers ensuring that they are also committed to the abolishment of slavery and trafficking by ensuring compliance in their own business and subsequent supply chain

-- Ensuring that all employees are paid at least the National Minimum Wage or National Living Wage and NEVER working with businesses who try to avoid this
+- All employees are paid at least the National Minimum Wage or National Living Wage and never working with businesses who try to avoid this

-- Compliance with Agency Workers Regulations which seeks to ensure no worker is paid less than a comparable directly employed individual doing a similar role
+- We are compliant with Agency Workers Regulations which seeks to ensure no worker is paid less than a comparable directly employed individual doing a similar role

-- Updating our Anti-Money Laundering checks in line with new legislation which includes:
+- We continually update our Anti-Money Laundering checks in line with new legislation which includes:

 - 2017 Money Laundering Regulations